The site that has that image,

 the test for a two-unit type.

-the manual says, "Regulators covered in this bulletin are most often
+regulator says, "Regulators covered in this bulletin are most

 used on aircraft and 24-volt applications."